-A red wine lovers’ paradise awaits us as we venture deeper into the Colchagua Valley today.
-Unforgettable Moment: This morning, a Colchagua Valley winery visit introduces us to what this region does best, from Carménère to Syrah.
+Afterward, a red wine lovers’ paradise awaits us as we venture deeper into the Colchagua Valley.
+A visit to the Colchagua Valley winery introduces us to what this region does best, from Carménère to Syrah.
 We’ll also learn about the region’s soil and climate, as well as the history of wine and the wine-making process in this region, during an included wine tasting.
-Wine Features: Then, channel your inner Lucille Ball with some grape picking, and show off your skills as you make your own personal wine blend based on what you’ve learned and tasted.
+Then, channel your inner Lucille Ball with some grape picking, and show off your skills as you make your own personal wine blend based on what you’ve learned and tasted.

 Please note: The grape picking feature is only available during Chile’s harvest season.

 We’ll return to Santiago today to catch a flight across the Andes to Montevideo, Uruguay’s cultural capital overflowing with palm tree-studded colonial plazas and cosmopolitan flair.
 Upon arrival, we’ll transfer to our centrally located hotel.
 Dinner is included at the hotel this evening.